villheik/keiosbot/README.md

 Runs a bot that plays Dungeon Crawler game [Luola](https://github.com/aoh/luola)

-Sends http gets to localhost:8080 where Luola should be running
+Sends wanted game actions via http gets to localhost:8080 where Luola should be running

 ## Bots:
 * **Randombot:** Randomizes its moves
-* **Wisebot:** Calculates the best moves according to treasure, monster and other player positions
+* **Wisebot:** Calculates the best moves according to treasure, monster and other player positions (a reflex agent)